upsteered/discord-keyword-alerts/README.md

 ## Step 1: Install Python

-Python is the programming language this bot uses.
+Python is the programming language this system uses.

 ### How to install it
 1. Go to https://python.org